lit-cli-tool/lit-cli-tool/README.md

 ## Features

 - Scaffold new Lit projects with a single command.
+(This is currently limited to the official TypeScript starter template.
+Further scaffolding choices are the next TODOs.)
 - Optional GitHub repository creation during project setup.
-- Easy integration with GitHub via the GitHub CLI tool.

 ## Current TODOs: